gopasspw/gopassbridge/README.md

 More details about Native Messaging can be found in the [Chrome](https://developer.chrome.com/apps/nativeMessaging) and [MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) documentation.

+### Change default shortcut

+On firefox, you can change the shortcut via "manage extension shortcut" in the extension menu.
+In Chrome under "keyboard shortcuts" in the hamburger menu in extensions.

 ## Development

 Contributions to this project are welcome!